Sam-Chow/qsreact/README.md

 1. state for class Component (actually I have tried to do this)
 1. to bind event handlers to the virtual dom automaticlly
 1. and more

+## build and run

+build: `yarn run build`

+wanna see how qsreact works and have a try? just `yarn run dev:example`